dogecoinfoundation/dogecoin.com/content/dogepedia/articles/how-to-backup-a-wallet.md

 ### Wallet Backups with Dogecoin Core

-Dogecoin Core, the software used to run a Dogecoin node, is often used as a wallet application.
+Dogecoin Core, Dogecoin's "reference implementation" and the software commonly used to run a Dogecoin node, is often used as a wallet application.
 In order to create a backup with Dogecoin Core, follow these steps:

 - (Optional, but recommended) First, encrypt your wallet.
 To do so, go to Settings -> Encrypt wallet.
 You will be asked to enter a password.
 It is crucial that you store this password somewhere safe and that you never lose it.
 Without it, you would be unable to access the funds in your encrypted wallet.